alanng10/class-lang/Docue/Article/Word/a.md

 Word "exform" has meaning that is made of tangible.

+Word "goal" has meaning that is wanted output.

 Word "purpose" has meaning that is intended goal.

 Word "intent" has meaning that is intended.